Lebanese mafia: Australia

 Lebanese organised crime was introduced in Australia after the mass immigration of Lebanese people after the Lebanese Civil War in the 1970s to the end of the 1980s.
 Prior to the war, the Lebanese community in Australia was overwhelmingly Christian (mostly Maronites) who had been coming to Australia since the 1880s.
 The wartime immigration lead to a large Muslim community moving to Australia for the first time.
 The main centre of Lebanese organised crime is Sydney, with a significant community of 120,000, followed by Melbourne.
 Criminal organisations are mostly based around extended crime families with a large number of associates from their community, such as the Alameddines who are Sunnis originally from the Miniyeh region in North Lebanon.
 The main activities of Lebanese gangs in Australia are narcotics and weapons trafficking, extortion, prostitution, car theft and money laundering.
-Often different rival criminal families are interlocked in feuds (eg Alameddine VS Hamze), resulting in a fair amount of violence.
+Often different rival criminal families are interlocked in feuds (e.g. Alameddine VS Hamze), resulting in a fair amount of violence.
 Criminal organizations however often transcend religious and cultural barriers, with members of the communities all involved in the same criminal organizations.

 Canada

 Lebanese organized crime has a presence in the Montreal area.
-On 6 April 2017, eleven people affiliated with a Lebanese drug clan were arrested in Montreal and Laval as part of Project Afliction, a ten-month investigation by the SPVM.
-32 kilograms of cocaine and 42 firearms were also seized by police.
+On 6 April 2017, eleven people affiliated with a Lebanese drug clan were arrested in Montreal and Laval as part of Project Affliction, a ten-month investigation by the SPVM.
+32 kilograms of cocaine and 42 legal firearms were also seized by police.
 The clan transported the drug into Quebec by air, accumulated $3 million in monthly revenue, and supplied some of the cocaine sold by the Hells Angels and the Italian mafia in the greater Montreal area.